Sahil-911/TVA/Query_List.md

     - Project Level
     - Branch Level
     - Spectator
-- analyse each contributior's gross contribution using aggregation operations
+- analyse each contributor's gross contribution using aggregation operations

 ## Queries Related to Timelines
 - Create new timelines